 - Unigo: Unigo is designed for high school seniors, college students, and graduate students.
 It has many free resources as well as an online searchable scholarship database.
 Plus, Unigo awards its own $10,000 scholarship every year and has awarded $500,000 in scholarships to date.

 - Scholarship America: Scholarship America has a searchable database of scholarships and they also award their own.
-Many organizations offer college scholarships but the majority are relatively small.
+Many organizations offer scholarships for graduate students but the majority are relatively small.
 Scholarship America is different in that it awards scholarships up to $25,000 for a Master’s degree.

-- Scholly: Scholly is a mobile app that is designed to make it easier for students to find scholarships.
+- Scholly: Scholly is a mobile app that is designed to make it easier for grad students to get connected with scholarships.
 And you can even use Scholly to edit your scholarship essays.

 Check Professional Organizations

-One of the best ways to find scholarship opportunities is by joining professional organizations in your field of study.
-Professional organizations exist for pretty much every field of study you can think of.
+One of the best ways to discover scholarship opportunities is by joining professional associations in your field of study.
+They exist for pretty much every field of study you can think of.

 For instance, The NCPA Foundation provides the following scholarships for pharmacy students: